morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 [Linux Driver for USB WiFi Adapters that use the RTL8812AU Chipset](https://github.com/morrownr/8812au-20210629)

 The rtl8812au chipset is an aging chipset that will likely never be supported by an in-kernel driver which leaves users dependent on Realtek to release future out-of-kernel source code.
-This makes buying adapters based on this chipset somewhat risky for Linux users.
+However, I just learned from a source I trust that Realtek discontinued Linux driver support for this chipset in 2021.
+This makes buying adapters based on this chipset a deadend for Linux users.
 The market for USB WiFi adapters has seen a switch over the last few years from this chipset to the rtl8812bu chipset for adapters in the AC1200 class.
 Not many rtl8812au adapters remain available on the market.
-The above driver is a good quality driver but the question is, how long will Realtek continue to release out-of-kernel source code for this chipset.
-The preferred solution is for Realtek to support an in-kernel Linux Wireless Standards compliant driver.
+The above driver is a good quality driver but it is a deadend.

 The Good: